 As we furthered our exploration of the album - and are now reflecting back on it - we have come to the conclusion that this release could not have been titled anything else but "Global Griot".
 It is a title that is true on so many levels and from so many different perspectives.
 This album is – absent of in-depth knowledge of Bibb's oeuvre – his most eclectic and probably his most ambitious project ever released.

 The timing of the release is perfect to begin with.
-As we are nearing the end of this year, heading for the festive season with plenty of opportunity to reflect, Bibb is shouting to us in his very understated signature manner: PEOPLE WAKE UP!!
+As we are nearing the end of this year, heading for the festive season with plenty of opportunities to reflect, Bibb is shouting to us in his very understated signature manner: PEOPLE WAKE UP!!

 Lyrically and thematically the album tells the story of humanity, the human condition, from Bibb’s perspective, touching base on all the important and relevant aspects that touch, affect, include and involve all of us: community, finance, caring, sharing, race and culture, love, faith, hope and despair, cause and effect, vision and falsehood, time...

 Let's try another analogy.
-Master Chef Bibb is serving us so many different dishes and flavours – 24 in total – that there is simply no way of denying what he has on offer.
+Master Chef Bibb is serving us so many different dishes and flavors – 24 in total – that there is simply no way of denying what he has on offer.
 You'll have to try at least one dish and there is certainly one that will appeal to you.

 Chef Bibb hasn't cooked up these dishes out of some casual let's-try-to-please-everybody commercial stratagem though; the music and the man are way too sincere for that.
-No, we feel this menu has been crafted very delicately and deliberate.
+No, we feel this menu has been crafted very delicately and deliberately.
 Why?
 What is the reason behind this all?
 This is not just another album release.

 If we were to sum up the album into one central overarching theme, one keyword, that really concerns its creator it would be this: MIGRATION.

 Migration in all its aspects is the single biggest issue that is affecting us and will deeply affect us, humanity, for the foreseeable future.
 We are only at the beginning of the quest.
 Eric Bibb has identified the problem as well as the solution and has set out to tell us about it - as a griot would do.
+A masterpiece.

 Tracklist Global Griot: